nazmul-karim170/UNICON/README.md

 	python Train_cifar.py --dataset cifar100 --num_class 100 --data_path ./data/cifar100 --noise_mode 'sym' --r 0.9

-This will throw an error as downloaded files will not be in proper folder.
-That is why they are needed to be manually moved to the "data_path".
+This will throw an error as downloaded files will not be in the proper folder.
+That is why they must be manually moved to the "data_path".

 Example Run (TinyImageNet with 50% symmetric noise)